Wedding photographs from Knowsley Hall

 How did you find wedding planning?
 Do you have any tips for other brides?

-Why did you choose St Andrew’s Church and Sandhole Oak Barn as your venues?
+Why did you choose Knowsley Hall as your wedding venue?

 What was your favourite part of your wedding day?